What are Rare Earth Elements?

-All the rare earth metals are very important elements because they are used widely in different chemical processes and chemical industries.
+All rare earth metals are very important elements because they are used widely in different chemical processes and chemical industries.
 Lanthanides or rare-earth metals are used in metallothermic reactions due to their extraordinary reduction character.
 The process used for the production of pure niobium, zirconium, iron, cobalt, nickel, manganese, tungsten, uranium, boron, and silicon.

 It is used for the production of different brands or types of steel with high corrosion resistance and workability.
 It is an excellent scavenger for the adsorption of elements like oxygen and sulfur.
 Rare earth alloys are used for making permanent magnets.
 Neodymium is particularly used in making magnetic alloys.

 The uses of rare-earth compounds can be broadly classified into two types, non-nuclear applications, and nuclear applications.

 Paints and Textiles Industries

 The rare earth compounds are used for the production of lakes, dyes, and paints for porcelain.
-Ceric salts are used for dying In textiles industries, we used ceric salts for drying the clothes.
+Ceric salts are used for dying In textile industries, we used ceric salts for drying clothes.
 Chloride and acetate of rare earth elements are used for making fabrics that are water-proof and acid-resistant.

 Certain compounds of lanthanides are used as a chemical catalyst for hydrogenation, dehydrogenation, and oxidation of various organic compounds.
 Cerium phosphate is a good chemical catalyst used for the production of petroleum.